theobald-software/helpcenter.theobald-software.github.io/includes/articles/table-cdc/table-cdc-mechanism.md

 !!! tip

-	Use the SAP transaction DB02 to view all triggers of TableCDC log tables in SAP.
+	Use the SAP transaction DB02 to view all triggers of Table CDC log tables in SAP.